Manipulation Techniques

 20: Withholding Information

-By selectively withholding information, manipulators control the narrative and limit their victims’ understanding of a situation.
-This tactic manipulates perception, making it easier for the manipulator to steer the victim’s thoughts and actions.
+Manipulators strategically withhold information to control the story and restrict their victims’ comprehension of a situation.
+This deceptive tactic distorts perception, enabling the manipulator to influence the victim’s thoughts and behaviors more effectively.

 21: Gaslighting by Proxy